Getting Started with Blazor DatePicker Component in Web App

 <SfDatePicker TValue="DateTime?"
 Placeholder='Choose a Date'></SfDatePicker>

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor DatePicker component in your default web browser.
+This renders the Syncfusion® Blazor DatePicker component in the default web browser.

 Blazor DatePicker Component